 It wasn't until the early 1970s, though, that Cleveland's "permanent" nickname of "The Rock and Roll Capital of the World" became solidified.
 As the home of the Rock and Roll Hall of Fame and the stomping grounds of many famous rock and roll artists, it's no wonder the name stuck around so long—some of the greatest rock bands in America got their start in this northern city.

-Visiting The Rock and Roll Capital of the World
+Visiting the Rock and Roll Capital of the World

 No matter what you call it, Cleveland, Ohio is a wonderful city for casual or serious tourism—full of great restaurants, niche shops, live concerts (especially rock and roll), a rich history, and a vibrant nightlife scene.

-If you're traveling to Cleveland on vacation, you'll definitely want to make sure you check out the Rock and Roll Hall of Fame, the Cleveland Museum of Art, the Cuyahoga River and its waterfront parks, and the West Side Market or you can even check out the house from "A Christmas Story" if you're a movie buff!
+If you're traveling to Cleveland on vacation, you'll definitely want to make sure you check out the Rock and Roll Hall of Fame, the Cleveland Museum of Art, the Cuyahoga Valley and its waterfront parks, and the West Side Market or you can even check out the house from "A Christmas Story" if you're a movie buff!